Characterisation-Virtual-Laboratory/perfSONAR-deployment/README.md

 This repository contains a sample Ansible inventory and playbook.

-The inventory file `sonarinventory` is setup to create 1 instance of the toolkit.
+The inventory file `sonarinventory` is setup to create one instance of the toolkit.

  - 'sonar.example.edu.au' On this machine the package 'perfsonar-toolkit' is installed along with 'cerbot' to setup SSL certificates.